RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad.md

 )
 ```

-In this example, the same flexible parameter is used to control each phase of the three-phase delta-connected load.
+In this example, the same flexible parameter is used to control all phases of the three-phase
-In the flexible parameter, one can remark that the control on $Q(U)$ (production part) starts at 240 V and is
+delta-connected load.
+In the flexible parameter, one can remark that the $Q(U)$ control on high
-completely activated at 245 V. The $P(U)$ control starts at 245 V and is completely activated at 250 V.
+voltages triggers at 240 V (production) and reaches its maximum at 245 V. The $P(U)$ control
+however triggers at 245 V and is maxed out at 250 V.

 Using this configuration, a *sequential PQ(U) control* has been created for this load.
-A *simultaneous PQ(U)
+A
-control* could have been defined by modifying the voltage thresholds of each control.
+*simultaneous PQ(U) control* could have been defined by using the same voltage thresholds for both
+controls.

 ## Feasible domains

-Depending on the mix of controls and projection used through this class, the feasible domains in the $(P, Q)$
+Depending on the mix of controls and projection used through this class, the feasible domains in
-space changes.
-Here is an illustration with a theoretical power depicting a production (negative $P^{\mathrm{th.}}$).
+the $(P, Q)$ space changes.
+Here is an illustration with a theoretical production power
+($P^{\mathrm{th.}} < 0$).

 ```{list-table}
 :class: borderless